Trauma: Patterns of the past

 Select a date

-Excellent course!
+Excellent online trauma course!
 I've worked with complex trauma for over 5 years and there was still plenty for me to take away...Kat Marlow, Psychotherapist

 Limited numbers – book soon to ensure your place.

-This inspiring and helpful course with Ros Townsend, a highly experienced psychotherapist and trainer who specialises in treating trauma, will give you a clear, thorough understanding of how and why we can be impacted by traumatic events, what is happening in our brains, what causes post-traumatic stress (PTS) symptoms, why we respond in different ways (fight, flight, freeze or shutdown/dissociation), how to help someone who is suffering, when to seek professional help – and more.
+This inspiring and helpful online course with Ros Townsend, a highly experienced psychotherapist and trainer who specialises in treating trauma, will give you a thorough, clear understanding of how and why we can be impacted by traumatic events, what is happening in our brains, what causes post-traumatic stress (PTS) symptoms, why we respond in different ways (fight, flight, freeze or shutdown/dissociation), how to help someone who is suffering, when to seek professional help – and more.

 Why take this course